|Core Rules||•||Races||•||Powers||•||Character Sheet|

-GM: The blacksmith shows Boxley a display case with swords for sale.
-Which does she want to inspect?
+GM: The blacksmith shows Vroy a display case with swords for sale.
+Which does he want to inspect?

-Player: Boxley looks at her second-favorite.
-What does she think it is worth?
+Player: Vroy looks at his second-favorite.
+What does he think it is worth?

-The GM knows that accurately appraising the sword requires a target number of 2.
-Fortunately, Boxley has an Identify skill of 3, which is more than enough for success.
+The GM knows that accurately appraising the sword requires a threshold of 2.
+Fortunately, Vroy has an Identify skill of 3, which is more than enough for success.

 A character who fails at uncontested skill use need not give up and go home!
 Often the character can often find another plan that allows success.

-Often the character will attempt using a different but still appropriate skill.
+The character could also attempt using a different skill.
 For example, if a character could not pick a door's lock using the Machinery skill, perhaps the character will try forcing open the door using the Wrestle skill, or hacking it down with an axe using the Melee skill?
-The obstacle would probably have different target numbers for such different approaches.
+An obstacle usually has different numeric thresholds for different approaches.

-Uncontested skill use is not always about success or failure.
+Uncontested skill use can have degrees of success.
 A higher skill rating can provide superior results.

-GM: As you approach the rubble the rocks on its surface flow together to form a small, humanoid shape that blocks Siron's way.
+GM: As Siron approaches the rubble the slime on its surface flows together to form a small, humanoid shape that blocks his way.